ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/playground/+generated__BloodGroup.md

 __Type:__ object
-__Description:__ An OntologyReference constrained to ABO Blood Groups
+__Description:__ An OntologyReference constrained to ABO Blood Groups.
+TODO: A method to constrain the value space by design, not only through documentation

 ### Properties